Kyle Nix: Early career

 Nix started his football career in England as a youth player for Premier League side Manchester United, before joining Aston Villa's youth side on a three-year deal.
 He was part of Villa's youth team which lost in the final of the 2004 FA Youth Cup to Middlesbrough.
+He trained with Port Vale in March 2005.
 In July 2005, he was signed by Sheffield United of the Championship on a one-year deal.
 His debut came in a League Cup tie against League Two side Shrewsbury Town, which United won on penalties, when he came on as a 90th-minute substitute.
 His only other appearance for Sheffield United also came as a substitute in the League Cup against Reading.

 Towards the end of the 2005–06 season he was sent on loan to League One side Barnsley where he stayed for three months.
 Barnsley won promotion to the Championship although Nix did not play in any games.
 He returned to Sheffield United but he was among seven players to be released by manager Neil Warnock.
 Nix had an unsuccessful trial at Peterborough United, and one at Grimsby Town which was curtailed by an ankle ligament injury, and played a reserve team outing for Rotherham United.
 But after failing to win a place at any of the three league teams, he turned to non-league football.
 He first appeared for Northern Premier League side Buxton, making his debut against Bridlington Town on 11 November 2006.
 He played seven times for Buxton, scoring one goal, which came in a 9–0 Derbyshire Senior Cup victory over Blackwell Miners Welfare.
 For the rest of the 2006–07 season he turned out for Northern Counties East League side Parkgate.
 He also scored once for Parkgate—in a 4–3 Sheffield and Hallamshire Senior Cup semi-final defeat to Stocksbridge Park Steels.